danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^Berger2]: Berger, *Ways of Seeing*.

 [^cox]: Geoff Cox, "Ways of Machine Seeing," *Unthinking Photography* (2016), https://unthinking.photography/articles/ways-of-machine-seeing.
 The title is taken from a workshop organized by the Cambridge Digital Humanities Network, convened by Anne Alexander, Alan Blackwell, Geoff Cox, and Leo Impett, and held at Darwin College, University of Cambridge, July 11, 2016.
-The essay is republished with source code in *A Peer-Reviewed Journal About* 6, no. 1 (April 1, 2017): 8–15. https://doi.org/10.7146/aprja.v6i1.116007.
+The essay is republished with source code in *A Peer-Reviewed Journal About* 6, no. 1 (2017): 8–15. https://doi.org/10.7146/aprja.v6i1.116007.

 [^michelle]: This exercise is inspired by Michelle Carney's article on "Using Teachable Machine in the d.school classroom," *Medium*, https://medium.com/@michellecarney/using-teachable-machine-in-the-d-school-classroom-96be1ba6a4f9.